 - 2 tablespoons white balsamic vinegar (you may substitute red balsamic vinegar)

 - 1/3 cup shaved parmesan (for vegetarian use cheese with a vegetarian rennet)

-- Drain the green beans and transfer them immediately to a bowl of ice water.
+- Drain the green beans and transfer them immediately to a large bowl of ice water.
 Leave them there to cool.